-- (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, there are no statutory dues relating to Goods and Services Tax, Provident Fund, Employees State Insurance, Income-Tax, Value Added Tax, Cess or other statutory dues, which have not been deposited with the appropriate authorities on account of any dispute. - (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not defaulted in repayment of loans and borrowing or in the payment of interest thereon to any lender.
-As at 31 March 2023, the Company also has loan amounting to INR 345.11 million from SAMHI Hotels Limited ("Parent Company"), repayable at the option of the Company and accordingly classified as "other equity".
-As this loan is repayable at the option of the Company, there has been no default in repayment thereof. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority. - (c) In our opinion and according to the information and explanations given to us by the management, term loans were applied for the purpose for which the loans were obtained. - (d) According to the information and explanations given to us and on an overall examination of the balance sheet of the Company, we report that no funds raised on short-term basis have been used for long-term purposes by the Company. - (e) The Company does not hold any investment in any subsidiaries, associates or joint ventures (as defined under the Act) during the year ended 31 March 2023.
-Accordingly, clause 3(ix)(e) is not applicable. - (f) The Company does not hold any investment in any subsidiaries, associates or joint ventures (as defined under the Act) during the year ended 31 March 2023.
-Accordingly, clause 3(ix)(f) of the Order is not applicable.
+- (viii) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not surrendered or disclosed any transactions, previously unrecorded as income in the books of account, in the tax assessments under the Income Tax Act, 1961 as income during the year. - (ix) (a) Interest bearing loans amounting to Rs.
+253,918 thousands are outstanding as at the balance sheet date and terms and conditions for payment of interest thereon have not been stipulated.
+According to the information and explanations given to us, such loans and interest thereon have not been demanded for repayment during the year. - (b) According to the information and explanations given to us and on the basis of our examination of the records of the Company, the Company has not been declared a wilful defaulter by any bank or financial institution or government or government authority. - (c) According to the information and explanations given to us by the management, the Company has not obtained any term loans during the year.
+Accordingly, clause 3(ix)(c) of the Order is not applicable. - (d) According to the information and explanations given to us and on an overall examination of the balance sheet of the Company, we report that the Company has used funds raised on shortterm basis aggregating to INR 2,205 thousands for long-term purposes.

-Annexure A to the Independent Auditor's Report on the Financial Statements of SAMHI Hotels (Gurgaon) Private Limited for the year ended 31 March 2023 (Continued)
+Annexure A to the Independent Auditor's Report on the Financial Statements of Paulmech Hospitality Private Limited for the year ended 31 March 2023 (Continued)